Songkhla: History

-The name Songkhla is the Thai variant of "Singgora" (Jawi: سيڠڬورا); its original name means 'the city of lions' in Malay (not to be confused with Singapura).
+The name Songkhla means 'the city of lions' (not to be confused with Singapura) and is the Thai variant of "Singgora" (Malay and Jawi: سيڠڬورا).
 This refers to a lion-shaped mountain near the city of Songkhla.
 Archaeological excavations on the isthmus between Lake Songkhla and the sea reveal that in the 10th through the 14th century, this was a major urbanized area, and a center of international maritime trade, in particular with Quanzhou in China.
 The long Sanskrit name of the state that existed there has been lost; its short Sanskrit name was Singhapura ('Lion City') (not to be confused with Singapura), a city state.
 The short vernacular name was Satingpra, coming from the Mon-Khmer sting/steng/stang (meaning 'river') and the Sanskrit pura ('city').

 The ruins of the ancient port city of Satingpra are just few kilometers north of Songkhla.
 It was one of the most important trading centers of the Tambralinga Kingdom.
 Archaeological digs and investigations conducted toward the end of the 20th century testify the existence of a fortified citadel protected by a moat and a quadrangular surrounding wall made of brick.
 A sophisticated system of canals connected the sea to the Songkhla Lake permitting the circulations of ships.
 The excavations brought to light artifacts of great historical and artistic value.

+The precursor of the present-day town of Songkhla was The Sultanate of Singora, a heavily fortified port city.
+It was founded in the early 17th century by a Persian, Dato Mogol, and flourished during the reign of his son, Sultan Sulaiman Shah.
+In 1680, after decades of conflict, the city was destroyed and abandoned; remains include forts, city walls, a Dutch cemetery and the tomb of Sultan Sulaiman Shah.

 On 8 December 1941 local time, the Imperial Japanese army landed in Songkhla, invading Thailand.
 Because of the International Date Line, this actually occurred hours before the 7 December (Hawaii time) attack on Pearl Harbor, making it the first major action of the Pacific War.
 The Japanese forces then moved south towards Perlis and Penang as part of the Malayan campaign which culminated in the capture of Singapore.

 Since 2003, Songhkla has been affected by separatist insurgencies in neighboring Narathiwat, Pattani, and Yala.

-The municipality's mayor, Peera Tantiserane, was murdered in Songkhla in 2012.
+The municipality's mayor, Peera Tantiserane, was murdered in Songkhla in 2014.